arnobl/DSL-demo/README.md

 `MyRule: 'mytoken';`

-In this example Xtext optimises the grammar: since `MyRule` contains tokens only (ie not rule access), it considers `MyRule` as a terminal (ie a lexer rule) and does not create a class `MyRule`.
+In this example Xtext optimises the grammar: since `MyRule` contains tokens only (ie no rule access), it considers `MyRule` as a terminal (ie a lexer rule) and does not create a class `MyRule`.

 To force the class creation, you have to write that: